 The majority of Riverdale land sits on top of a water aquifer which is used for our drinking water.
 The areas above these aquifers are Source Water Protection Zones.
 These zones have been set up to help protect our drinking water from being contaminated.
-Once a drinking water source becomes converse must be treated or a new source must be found.
-Both be treated or a new source must be found.
+Once a drinking water source becomes contaminated, the water must be treated or a new source must be found.
 Both options are very expensive and the cost of doing so must be passed on to the customers.
 It is far better to protect our drinking water from contamination in the first place.